aiven/terraform-provider-aiven/README.md

 ``service_type`` is the actual service that is being provided.
 Currently available options are ``cassadra``, ``elasticsearch``, ``grafana``, ``influxdb``, ``kafka``, ``pg`` (PostreSQL) and ``redis``.
 This value cannot be changed after service creation.

+``project_vpc_id`` optionally specifies the VPC the service should run in.
+If the value is not set the service is not run inside a VPC.
+When set, the value should be given as a reference as shown above to set up dependencies correctly and the VPC must be in the same cloud and region as the service itself.
+Project can be freely moved to and from VPC after creation but doing so triggers migration to new servers so the operation can take significant amount of time to complete if the service has a lot of data.

 ``x_user_config`` defines service specific additional configuration options.
 These options can be found from the [JSON schema description](templates/service_user_config_schema.json).